A profile of Germoe

 Germoe and Tregonning Hill have a history which dates back to the Bronze Age.
-On the top of Tregonning Hill are the remains of a Celtic fortification, Castle Pencair.
-In the early eighteenth century, china clay was discovered and worked here, marking the beginning of the great Cornish china clay industry.
+On the top of Tregonning Hill are the remains of a Celtic stronghold, Castle Pencaire, dating from c.250 BC.
+In 1746 William Cookworthy discovered china clay on the hill, an event which marked the beginning of the great Cornish china clay industry.
 In the Napoleonic Wars, the Signal House was an important communications station.
-After the Great War the Parish Council erected the War Memorial on the summit of the hill.
+After the Great War the Parish Council erected the War Memorial on the summit of the hill: a memorial service in recognition of the sacrifice of those men from the Parish who gave their lives in the two World Wars is held here every year on Armistice Day.

 In times gone by, probably even in prehistoric times, mining was a very important aspect of the local economy.
 The exploitation of minerals in the area was the source of the wealth of several important Cornish families who, in their day, influenced the history of England itself.

 The community from in and around Germoe was visited on several occasions by John Wesley, and a Methodist Church was established at Balwest in the mid-eighteenth century.
-It is believed that Wesley preached more than once in the pit on Tregonning Hill where an ecumenical service is held annually on Whit Sunday.
+It is believed that Wesley may have preached on more than one occasion in the pit on Tregonning Hill where an ecumenical service is held annually on Whit Sunday.

 Social and Economic Profile